Concept

 Statistical Power

 The statistical power of a research design is the probability that the study will reject the null hypothesis, given a specific sample size and an expected relationship strength.
-For instance, if a design has a power of .80.80, it means there is an 80%80\% chance of correctly rejecting the null hypothesis when the expected relationship exists in the population.
-It is essentially the complement of the probability of making a Type II error, so researchers strive for high statistical power to avoid missing a real effect.
+For instance, if a design has a power of 0.80, there is an 80% chance of correctly rejecting the null hypothesis when the expected relationship exists in the population.
+It is the complement of the probability of making a Type II error (represented as β\beta), which is calculated as 1β1 - \beta.
+Therefore, researchers strive for high statistical power to avoid missing a real effect.

 0